Cross-model Fairness: Empirical Study of Fairness and Ethics Under Model Multiplicity: Navigating Model Multiplicity in View of Cross-model Fairness

 In this setting, \emph{utility-based model multiplicity} \(\mathcal{F}_\epsilon\) is determined by a fixed level of predictive performance \(\epsilon \in \mathbb{R}\) shared by classifiers from a single family of data-driven models \(\mathcal{F}\).
-In particular, there are two \emph{meaningful} viewpoints on multiplicity: \begin{description} \item [population-based] where the performance of each model is computed for the entire data space \(\mathcal{X}\), which may be infeasible given a possibly infinite number of qualifying models (e.g., slight alterations of a linear classifier); and \item [validation-based] where the performance is measured on a dedicated validation set \(\widetilde{X}\), making the problem tractable. \end{description} In view of the former, the three models shown in Figure~\ref{fig:linera_model_multiplicity} are distinct, whereas based on the latter they are indistinguishable, i.e., they belong to a single multiplicity class \(\mathcal{F}_\epsilon\).
-Notably, either of these two notions is distinct from a purely \emph{theoretical non-uniqueness} of models within a single family, where the same decision boundary -- thus unobservable changes -- can be achieved with different realisations of a predictive pipeline; for example, see Figure~\ref{fig:decision_tree_multiplicity} depicting two structurally different decision trees classifying the entire data space in the same fashion.
+In particular, there are two \emph{meaningful} viewpoints on multiplicity (which are compatible with its \emph{procedural} and expand its \emph{predictive} definitions given in Section~\ref{sec:related_work}): \begin{description} \item [population-based] where the performance of each model is determined based on the entire data space \(\mathcal{X}\), which may be infeasible given a possibly infinite number of qualifying models (e.g., slight alterations of a linear classifier); and \item [validation-based] where the performance is measured on a dedicated validation set \(\widetilde{X}\), making the problem tractable. \end{description} In view of the former, the three models shown in Figure~\ref{fig:linera_model_multiplicity} are distinct, whereas based on the latter they are indistinguishable, i.e., they belong to a single multiplicity class \(\mathcal{F}_\epsilon\).
+Notably, either of these two notions is distinct from a purely \emph{theoretical non-uniqueness} of models within a single family, where the same decision boundary -- thus unobservable changes -- can be achieved with different realisations of a predictive pipeline; for example, see Figure~\ref{fig:decision_tree_multiplicity}, which depicts two structurally different decision trees that yield identical classification of the entire data space.
 Throughout this paper we are predominantly concerned with the validation-based multiplicity, which is outlined in Definition~\ref{def:multiplicity}.
-Such a setting simplifies our considerations and allows us to avoid working with a possibly infinite number of models.
+Such a setting simplifies our considerations since, in practice, it limits the number of models that we need to account for.

 \begin{definition} \textbf{Utility-based model multiplicity} \(\mathcal{F}_\epsilon\) is captured by a set of classifiers from a single family of models \(\mathcal{F}\), all of which offer fixed predictive performance \(\epsilon\) for a given metric \(m\) computed on a dedicated validation data set and its labels \((\widetilde{X}, \widetilde{Y})\):